Skip to content

 Terminal window

-Edit your authorized_keys to allow your new ssh key.
+Edit your authorized_keys file to allow your new ssh key.

 Terminal window